 How Habits Are Formed — and How to Change Them

 A habit is a behavior that becomes automatic through repetition.
 Once a habit forms, it no longer requires conscious thought—it’s a loop that runs in the background.
+Habits follow a simple structure known as the habit loop, which consists of three key components:

+• Reward: The benefit or feeling you get, such as a sense of cleanliness.
 Over time, your brain starts to associate the cue with the reward and craves the routine in between.
 That’s how even seemingly meaningless habits become deeply ingrained.

 How Habits Are Formed

 Habits form through a process called context-dependent repetition.
 The more often you perform a behavior in a certain context, the more likely your brain is to automate it.
+If you begin drinking coffee every morning while reading the news, that combination becomes familiar.
+Eventually, the act of sitting down with a mug triggers the urge to open a news app.

-The brain loves efficiency.
-Once a habit saves effort and delivers a reward, your brain locks it in.
+• Emotion and reward reinforcing the habit loop.
+The brain prioritizes efficiency.
+Once a habit saves effort and delivers a reward, the brain locks it in.

 Why Bad Habits Are Hard to Break

-How to Build a New Habit: Step-by-Step
+Strategies to Build a New Habit

-Even small rewards reinforce the habit.
-It could be a satisfying checkmark on a habit tracker, a short break, or just the good feeling from doing something for yourself.
+4. Add a Reward Small rewards reinforce the habit.
+This could be a mark on a tracker, a short break, or the internal satisfaction of completing a task.

 How to Break a Bad Habit

-What triggers the behavior?
-Is it boredom, stress, or a specific time of day?
-Awareness is the first step to change.
+1. Identify the Cue Determine what triggers the behavior, whether it is boredom, stress, or a specific environment.
+Awareness is the first step toward change.

-Common Mistakes (and How to Avoid Them)
+Common Mistakes to Avoid

-Conclusion: The Power of Tiny Changes
+Final Thoughts: The Power of Tiny Changes

 Education